 Students present their results at the research poster session during Family Weekend in October.

-The Kenyon Sustainability Scholars Program supports student-faculty research teams involving students who are Environmental Studies majors.
-Students are eligible to apply for the summer after their sophomore, or junior year, and must have declared the Environmental Studies major.
+The Kenyon Sustainability Scholars Program supports student-faculty research teams involving students who are environmental studies majors.
+Students are eligible to apply for the summer after their sophomore, or junior year, and must have declared the environmental studies major.
 Prior involvement in Kenyon’s green centers is not required.
 Students may only be supported for one summer.
-Faculty may be appointed in any discipline, and both tenure track and continuing non-tenure track faculty may serve as mentors in the SS program.
+Faculty may be appointed in any discipline, and both tenure track and continuing non-tenure track faculty may serve as mentors in the Sustainability Scholars Program.

 A complete proposal consists of: